 Before investing in a dosimetry solution, there are a number of essential criteria to consider in order to guarantee the reliability, compliance and longevity of your radiation protection system:

-Operational dosimetry is an invaluable tool for providing real-time information and limiting workers' exposure to ionizing radiation.
+Operational dosimetry is a valuable tool for providing real-time information and limiting workers' exposure to ionizing radiation.

-It's important to comply with legislation when installing a system, and to make sure you buy a solution from a recognized manufacturer to guarantee your safety and proper risk management.
+It's important to comply with legislation when setting up a system, and to make sure you buy a solution from a recognized manufacturer to guarantee your safety and proper risk management.